Culture of Thalassery

 The British had considerable impact on the culture of Thalassery, a city in northern Kerala, India.
 As an ancient trade center, the trading and business relations that existed with the Europeans and the Arabs brought people and ideas from many other lands to Thalassery.
-The Christian missionaries and the educational reforms they brought played an important role in transforming society.
+The Christian missionaries and the educational reforms they brought, played an important role in transforming society.
 The migration to Travancore during Hyder Ali and Tipu Sultan's invasion was another factor, resulting in less social distance between upper and lower castes from the 18th to mid-20th centuries.
-This effect did not reach the Travancore Cochin area, which was not under the Madras Presidency, where inequality was greater.
+This effect did not reach the Travancore-Cochin area, which was not under the Madras Presidency, and where inequality was greater in number.

-In the colonial era Thalassery was the centre of learning in north Kerala.
-The first Malayalam newspapers, novels and short stories in Malayalam were written there.
+In the colonial era, Thalassery was the centre of learning in north Kerala.
+The first Malayalam newspapers, novels, and short stories in Malayalam were written there.
 Earlier, the well known romantic poem in Malayalam, "Veenapoovu" (Fallen Flower) of Kumaran Asan was published from Thalassery.
 It was the birthplace of the Communist movement in Kerala.
 Rajya Samacharam, the first Malayalam newspaper, was published from Thalassery.

-The Government of Kerala has included Thalassery in its heritage city project.
-The project includes the preservation of historial structures.
+The Government of Kerala has included Thalassery in its heritage city project, which includes the preservation of historial structures.

 Circus

-Vishnu Pant Chhatre's Great Indian Circus's was established 1880 in Bombay, the first circus establishment in India.
+Vishnu Pant Chhatre's Great Indian Circus's was established 1880, in Bombay, the first circus establishment in India.
 A tour of Thalassery led to the meeting of Chhatre with Keeleri Kunhikannan a martial arts trainer.
 Keeleri Kunhikannan established the first dedicated circus school in India in 1901.
 He is known as "the father of Kerala Circus".
 A Circus Academy was inaugurated in Thalassery in 2010.